rhobs/observability-operator/docs/api.md

 Label selector for Monitoring Stack Resources.
+Set to the empty LabelSelector ({}) to monitoring everything.
+Set to null to disable service discovery.

 <table>
     <thead>